WolfieZero/skeletal-modern-javascript/README.md

 3. Update `.babelrc` to target different browsers (see [BrowserList](https://github.com/ai/browserslist#queries) to write an appropriate query).

-## Run Commands
+## Tasks

 These can be triggered using `yarn COMMAND` or `npm run COMMAND`.

 `build` - One time build and quit
-`watch` - Watches for file changes and builds when something has changed `serve` - Like watch, but runs a web server for easy front-end development
+`watch` - Watches for file changes and builds when something has changed `start` - Like watch, but runs a web server for easy front-end development